GuilleLegend/Whatsapp-2-Angular-Firebase/README.md

 ## About
-WhatsappWeb Clone with angular and firebase
+Whatsapp Web Clone with angular and firebase

 ## Topics